vappiah/bacterial-genomics-tutorial/README.md

 ./get_pangenome.sh
 ```

-Get gene summary for three of the organism. the default is P7741 Agy99 and Liflandii.
+### Step 15: Get gene summary for three of the organism. the default is P7741 Agy99 and Liflandii.
 Feel free to change it.
 A venn diagram will be generated(gene_count_summary.jpg)

 ```python gene_count_summary.py P7741 Agy99 Liflandii pangenome/gene_presence_absence.csv```